Keurig soft drink machine reckons with fizzled soda market

-NEW YORK, July 2 (Reuters) - Keurig Green Mountain Inc’s thrust into the home-brewed cold beverage market, once seen as a potential game changer for the single-serve coffee machine maker, faces increased skepticism from investors worried in part about waning consumer enthusiasm for soft drinks.
+NEW YORK (Reuters) - Keurig Green Mountain Inc’s thrust into the home-brewed cold beverage market, once seen as a potential game changer for the single-serve coffee machine maker, faces increased skepticism from investors worried in part about waning consumer enthusiasm for soft drinks.

 Keurig has heralded the new machine as giving it access to a $50 billion market for cold beverages in the U.S., five times the size of the hot drink market.